Contemporary Art Society of Victoria

-There is no official opening, instead we are having 2 separate “Try and Buy” events.
+Yes, we are holding a “Try and Buy” event.
 Invited guests, artists and the public are invited to attend.
-These special events give the buyers the opportunity to “Try on” a brooch (or three!) and we will have our electronic credit card facility present to be able to process sales on the day!
+This special event gives the buyers the opportunity to “Try on” a brooch (or three!) and we will have our electronic credit card facility present to be able to process sales on the day!
 Purchased brooches may be taken on the day.
 This is popular with purchasers!

 Can I get some invitations to send to friends?